User17745/excel-sheet-split-macro/README.md

 # Excel Sheet Split Macro
 A simple VBA marco to split a single large excel file into small chunks.

-Courtesy to this Github thread: https://github.com/User17745/excel-sheet-split-macro.git
+Courtesy of this Github thread: https://github.com/User17745/excel-sheet-split-macro.git